 13+ Quiet places to work remotely

 To find quiet places where you might be able to find a peaceful and productive work environment takes a little creativity.
-As always, your mileage may vary, check pricing and availability and the rules around plugging in and sticking around.
+As always, your mileage may vary; check pricing and availability and the rules around plugging in and sticking around; you don’t need to be working in a place that consumes all the money that you make; find a place that is cheap but comfortable.
 Remember, your home is your best bet for creating a quiet, cozy place to get productive.

 If your house isn’t the quiet haven you need, this list might help.